guyrosillo/finalexam/classwork/css-practice/exercises.md

 Create a new file in the css directory called "custom.css".
 Then complete the following CSS exercises by using the custom.css file.
 Don't forget to link custom.css into index.html!

-1. Make the logo have red font color
+1. Make the .logo have red font color

-2. Change the anchor elements inside the nav list items to have a font color of blue
+2. Change the anchor elements inside the nav to have a font color of blue

-3. Change the nav list items to have a visited font color of green
+3. Change the anchor elements inside the nav to have a visited font color of green

-4. Inside the #above-the-fold section, change the font color of each card's paragraph to white
+4. Inside the .above-the-fold section, change the font color of each card's paragraph to white

-5. Inside the #above-the-fold section, change the background color of each card's button to a light green color, and change the button's font color to white
+5. Inside the .above-the-fold section, change the background color of each card's button to a light green color, and change the button's font color to white

 6. Give a value of 30px to the margin-left property of the first letter of every paragraph in each article

-7. Give the #blog section a background color of #666 and a font color of #cff
+7. Give the .blog section a background color of #666 and a font color of #cff

-8. In the #gallery section, give every figure a box shadow that only appears when you hover over them
+8. In the .gallery section, give every figure a box shadow that only appears when you hover over one of them

-9. In the #gallery section, give every figcaption 8px of padding on all sides
+9. In the .gallery section, give every figcaption 8px of padding on all sides

-10. Change the image of the first figure to a picture of your favorite food
+10. Change the image of only the first figure to a picture of your favorite food

-11. Center the h3 inside of every article
+11. Center the text in  every .article-title

 12. Set 40px of margin-top to every article